-Using Test mode allows each protection point to be checked for proper operation.
+Using the Test mode allows each protection point to be checked for proper operation.
+Testing should be conducted weekly to ensure proper operation.

-- The keypad sounds a single beep every 40 seconds as a reminder that the system is in the Test mode. - Alarm messages are not sent to your Central Station while Test mode is on.
+- The keypad sounds a single beep every 60 seconds as a reminder that the system is in the Test mode.

+- Alarm messages are not sent to your Central Station while Test mode is on.